Logo: Bauhaus-University Weimar

 Standard duration of programme Deadline for application Application

-8 Semesters 31 March How to apply
+8 Semesters 31 March each year How to apply

 The design criteria have an aesthetic, semantic, symbolic, stylish, technical and material-related character.
 The design pieces are generally developed and created through research, conceptual consideration, free sensual investigation, sketches, experiments, material testing, digital design tools, presentations, models and patterns.